bokeh/bokeh/sphinx/source/docs/first_steps.rst

 The first steps guides include lots of examples that you can copy to your development environment.
-There are also many links to the more in-depth resources of the :ref:`userguide` and :ref:`Reference Guide<refguide>` in case you want to learn more about any of the topics.
+There are also many links to the more in-depth resources of the :ref:`user guide <userguide>` and :ref:`reference guide <refguide>` in case you want to learn more about any of the topics covered in the first steps guides.

 .. panels::
     :container: container-fluid pb-3